-The consensus documents are not intended to be a substitute for a risk/safety assessment because they address only a part of the necessary information.
+The consensus documents are not intended to be a substitute for a risk/safety assessment, because they address only a part of the necessary information.
 Nevertheless, they should make an important contribution to environmental risk/safety assessment.

 Consensus documents are intended to be a "snapshot" of current information, for use during the regulatory assessment of products of biotechnology.
-They are not intended to be a comprehensive source of information covering the full knowledge about a specific host organism or trait; they do, however, address - on a consensus basis - the key or core set of issues that countries believe to be relevant to risk/safety assessment.
+They are not intended to be a comprehensive source of information covering the full knowledge about a specific host organism or trait; but they address - on a consensual basis - the key or core set of issues that countries believe to be relevant to risk/safety assessment.

-The documents aim to share information on these key components of an environmental safety review in order to prevent duplication of effort among countries.
-The documents are envisaged to be used by: i) applicants as information to be given in applications to regulatory authorities; ii) regulators as a general guide and reference source in their reviews; and 3) governments for information sharing, research reference and public information.
+The aim of the documents is to share information on these key components of an environmental safety review in order to prevent duplication of effort among countries.
+The documents are envisaged to be used: 1) by applicants as information to be given in applications to regulatory authorities; 2) by regulators as a general guide and reference source in their reviews; and 3) by governments for information sharing, research reference and public information.

 Originally, it was said that the information in the consensus documents is intended to be mutually recognised or mutually acceptable among OECD member countries, though the precise meaning of these terms is still open for discussion.
-During the period of the Ad Hoc Group for Environmental Aspects of Biotechnology and the early days of the WG-HROB (1993-95), the phrase "mutual acceptance of data" was discussed.
-This concept, borrowed from the OECD Chemicals Programme, involves OECD Council decisions that have legally binding implications for member countries.
-In the case of the consensus documents, there has never been a legally binding commitment to use the information they contain, though the WP-HROB is interested in enhancing the commitment of countries to make use of the documents.
-Participation in the development of documents and the intention by countries to use the information is done in "good faith".
+During the period of the Ad Hoc Group for Environmental Aspects of Biotechnology and the early days of the Working Group (1993-95), the phrase "mutual acceptance of data" was discussed.
+This concept, borrowed from OECD's Chemicals Programme, involves OECD Council decisions that have legally binding implications for member countries.
+In the case of the consensus documents, there has never been a legally binding commitment to use the information they contain, though the Working Group is interested in enhancing the commitment of countries to make use of the documents.
+Participation in the development of documents, and the intention by countries to use the information, is done in "good faith."
 It is expected, therefore, that reference will be made to relevant consensus documents during risk/safety assessments.
-As these documents are publicly available, they can be of interest to any country wishing to use them in national assessments.
+As these documents are publicly available tools, they can be of interest for any country wishing to use them in national assessments.